abmohajeri/map-assistant/README.md

 # Map Tools

-**Map-Tools** is an online map assistant that provides utilities such as geometry extraction, coordinate conversion, and WKT (Well-Known Text) visualization.
+**Map-Tools** is an online map assistant that provides utilities such as geometry extraction, geometry viewer, and coordinate conversion.
 Whether you're a GIS professional, developer, or anyone working with spatial data, this tool makes these tasks easier and more efficient.

 ## Features

 - **Geometry Extractor**: Draw and extract geometric data (Points, LineStrings, Polygons).
+- **Geometry Viewer**: Visualize geometries on a map.
 - **Coordinate Converter**: Convert coordinates between different projections (EPSG:3857, EPSG:4326).
-- **WKT Viewer**: Visualize WKT representations of geometries on a map.

 ## Live Demo